If there’s one thing we can absolutely guarantee, it’s that every affiliate wants lots of traffic. In general, more traffic equals more money.

 It’s also a traffic source that has a very low burn rate (unless you dabble in grey-hat or black-hat techniques).
-And once you’re ranked on the first page, search engine traffic has the uncanny ability to keep on growing if you follow a few simple rules.
+Once you’re ranked on the first page, search engine traffic has the ability to keep on growing if you follow a few simple rules.

 Let’s get into it…

 3-Step Affiliate SEO Strategy That Will Get You 80% Of The Way (Or More)

 For this to work, we’re going to assume a few things first: